On this page

 - Palliative Care Council of South Australia useful publications in the Information Centre

 - European Association for Palliative Care "palliative care in Europe and to act as a focus for all of those who work, or have an interest, in the field of palliative care"

 - International Association for Hospice and Palliative Care Providing education about palliative care and hospice in the developing world

 - Leading Causes of Death and Hospitalization in Canada Public Health Agency of Canada

-- Leading Causes of Death in Canada Statistics Canada "This publication lists statistical tables of ten leading causes of death in Canada for selected age groups by sex; ten leading causes of infant death; and ten leading causes of death for provinces and territories by sex."
+- Leading Causes of Death in Canada Statistics Canada; includes ten leading causes of death for provinces and territories by sex"

-- Infoline (December 5, 2008) from BC Stats -- this issue has causes of death in BC
+- Infoline from BC Stats; causes of death in BC

 - Mortality, Summary List of Causes Statistics Canada

 - Life expectancy at birth Statistics Canada

 - Americans for Better Care of the Dying "dedicated to ensuring that all Americans can count on good end of life care"